FSOCO: The Formula Student Objects in Context Dataset: Toolset

 As reasoned in \refsec{ssec:candidate_images}, candidate images are selected based on their relative visual similarity.
 On this end, the developed image similarity scorer assigns a grade to each image encoding its likeness with respect to all other images in the processed input folder.

-First, utilizing a publicly available version of AlexNet~\cite{Krizhevsky2012}, pre-trained on ImageNet~\cite{Deng2009}, feature maps are extracted for every image.
-In detail, feature vectors of length 4,096 that are obtained from the 3rd layer have been proven to be sufficiently abstract for the intended purpose.
+First, utilizing a publicly available version of the AlexNet~\cite{Krizhevsky2012} convolutional neural network, pre-trained on ImageNet~\cite{Deng2009}, feature maps are extracted for every image.
+In detail, feature vectors of length 4,096 are obtained from the 3rd convolutional layer.
+This layer has been proven to be a good balance between strong pixel sensitivity in early layers and very general abstractions in higher layers.
 Second, the scorer computes the pairwise cosine similarity between all image pairs using the feature maps.

-Finally, combining all \(K_{cos}\) values into a single matrix allows the scorer to generate both local and global statistics, i.e., within a single dataset and across multiple datasets, respectively.
-We define all images in the same folder as belonging to the same dataset, e.g., \textit{team-a} in \reffig{fig:dir_layout}.
-Due to this distinction between local and global scores, the similarity scorer enables new contributors to sensibly select a subset of their in-house images for manual labeling that are queried from different data recordings.
-To further simplify this process, images can be automatically sampled based on a similarity threshold input by the user.
-Exemplary output of the similarity scorer is depicted in \reffig{fig:image_similarity_scorer}.